JahidHasanCO/Fliq.-The-Movie-DB/README.md

 - [Kotlin](https://kotlinlang.org/) - First class and official programming language for Android development.
+- [The Movie DB API](https://developers.themoviedb.org/3) - The API service is for those of you interested in using our movie, TV show or actor images and/or data in your application.
+Our API is a system we provide for you and your team to programmatically fetch and use our data and/or images.
+- [Retrofit](https://square.github.io/retrofit/) - A type-safe HTTP client for Android and Java.
 - [Coroutines Android](https://developer.android.com/kotlin/coroutines) - A coroutine is a concurrency design pattern that you can use on Android to simplify code that executes asynchronously.
 Coroutines were added to Kotlin in version 1.3 and are based on established concepts from other languages.
-- [The Movie DB API](https://developers.themoviedb.org/3) - The API service is for those of you interested in using our movie, TV show or actor images and/or data in your application.
-Our API is a system we provide for you and your team to programmatically fetch and use our data and/or images.
+- [Android Youtube Player](https://github.com/PierfrancescoSoffritti/android-youtube-player) - android-youtube-player is a stable and customizable open source YouTube player for Android.
+It provides a simple View that can be easily integrated in every Activity/Fragment.
 - [Material Components for Android](https://github.com/material-components/material-components-android)
   - Modular and customizable Material Design UI components for Android.